 Employing Noticeable Changes in the Visual Design

-Visual design changes can distinguish different departments, sections or even countries within a website.
+Visual design changes can help distinguish different departments, sections or even countries within a website.
 The user can then glean that they are in a distinct section based unique and/or noteworthy visual cues.
 This allows conveying system status in a clear, but subtle and holistic manner.
 The Nielson Norman Group explains:

 Visual design changes: Color-coding, changes in branding, and other visible differences can signal a change of location.
 Color-coding (where the predominant color changes depending on the section of the site) is usually found in websites with sharply distinct types of content.
 For example, magazines, news sites, and many organizations use color and brand changes to differentiate among features, departments, and product families.

-Relevant Examples on the Mozilla.org Website
+Examples on Mozilla.org

 The website of the Mozilla Foundation (mozilla.org) is split into different subdomains and departments.
 Changes in color scheme, typography, and layout are some factors used to distinguish some of the different sections in this visibility of system status example.